miguelgrinberg/slam/docs/configuration.rst

 - ``stage_environments``

   A collection of stages.
+Each stage contains a collection of variables, given as key-value pairs.
+These variables are exposed as environment variables to the Lambda function when running on the stage.

   Example::

     stage_environments:
       dev:
-        log: true
-        variables:
         DEBUG: "1"
       prod:
-        log: false
-        variables:
         DEBUG: "0"

-  - ``log``

-    Set to ``true`` to enable API Gateway logging on this stage, or ``false`` otherwise.

-  - ``variables``

-    A collection of variables, given as key-value pairs.
-These variables are exposed as environment variables to the Lambda function when running on the stage.
+  Note: When using multiple stages, it is important to that any stage variables defined in this section are given values for all stages.
+This is necessary because sometimes AWS reuses Lambda containers, so environment variables from a previous invocation on a different stage may still exist.

 - ``aws``